Mehmed of Dulkadir: Reign

 In May 1429, Mehmed lost Harpoot in the east to the Aq Qoyunlu, who parried his and the Mamluk forces' attempt to capture Amid in May 1433.
 The Mamluks started favoring Ali's son Hamza and replaced Mehmed's son Fayyaz with the former as the ruler of Marash in December 1434, while imprisoning Fayyaz in Cairo.
 Mehmed shortly sent his wife Khadija Khatun there on a diplomatic mission that succeeded in allowing Fayyaz's return to his former position in Marash but also ensured the continuation of Suleiman's tenure in Kayseri, which Ibrahim II of Karaman was trying to obtain control of by negotiating with the Mamluks.
 This did not prevent Kayseri's fall to the joint attack conducted by the Karamanids, Ramadanids, as well as others that enacted direct Mamluk administration in July 1435.
 Parallel to the worsening relations with the Mamluks, Mehmed favored the Mamluk rebel, Janibeg al-Sufi, and arranged the marriage of his daughter, Nafisa Khatun, and Janibeg.
 Barsbay executed Hamza in October 1436 and initiated two campaigns against Janibeg and Mehmed, which, although futile, caused severe damage in Elbistan.
 By early 1437, Suleiman returned to governing Kayseri with the intervention of the Ottoman forces.

 During the period between Barsbay's death in 1438 and that of Mehmed, Dulkadirid relations with the Mamluks took a positive turn.
-On 31 March 1440, widowed Nafisa Khatun married the Mamluk Sultan Jaqmaq.
+During the Aleppan Turkoman revolt of 1439 headed by rebel Taghribirmish, the Dulkadirids supported the Mamluk sultan Jaqmaq by providing military assistance.
+Their intervention helped suppress the uprising and restore Mamluk control in northern Syria.
+On 31 March 1440, widowed Nafisa Khatun married Jaqmaq.
 As part of the dowry, Mehmed was paid one million dinars.
 Moreover, Harpoot was back in Dulkadirid hands when the Mamluks ended the ten years of Aq Qoyunlu rule over the city.
 Mehmed died in October 1442, over eighty years of age.
 The throne was inherited by his son Suleiman Beg.